appsparkler/study/DNS/deep_dive.md

 - ip address can be IPv4 or an IPv6 address

 ### DNS Resolver
+- DNS resolver is the middleware that helps to fetch the DNS record associated with the domain name we are looking for.
 - `/etc/resolv.conf` on our system displays the DNS resolver used by our computer